Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Preventive vaccines help protect a healthy person from getting cancer.
 They target certain types of infection that can lead to cancer.
 For instance, a vaccine has been made to help prevent human papilloma virus (HPV).
 This virus can cause cervical cancer.

 Treatment vaccines are given to a person who has cancer.
 Their focus is to help the immune system detect cancer cells and destroy them.
 This may help keep cancer cells from growing and spreading.
 It may also stop cancer from coming back.
-A new treatment vaccine may help treat prostate cancer in certain cases.
+New treatment vaccines may help treat prostate cancer.

 Cancer vaccines may cause side effects.
 These may include: